google/recursive-version-control-system/README.md

 This is *experimental* and very much a work-in-progress.

-The functionality implemented so far is the `snapshot` command.
+The only functionality implemented so far is the `snapshot` command.

 ## Usage